 Yale Norfolk School of Art

 The Yale Norfolk School of Art, established in 1948, is an intensive six-week undergraduate summer residency program for twenty-six rising undergraduate seniors from institutions across the United States and internationally.
 The school is located on the Ellen Battell Stoeckel Estate in Norfolk, Connecticut, and is supported by the Ellen Battell Stoeckel Trust.
-Yale Norfolk 2021 takes place from May 23 through July 3.
+Yale Norfolk 2024 will take place from May 18 through June 30.

-Students follow a curriculum of four Yale College art courses: Critical Studies; Advanced Image Making; Body, Space, and Time; and Senior Studio, which includes modules focused in drawing and other disciplines.
+Students follow a curriculum of three Yale College art courses: Critical Studies; Advanced Image Making; and Senior Studio, which includes modules focused in a range of art and design disciplines.
 Students work in individual studio spaces and have access to digital printers, computers, traditional printmaking presses, and silkscreen facilities.

 The resident faculty for Yale Norfolk 2023 was composed of co-directors Byron Kim and Lisa Sigal, Molly Zuckerman-Hartung, and four teaching fellows selected from graduates of Yale’s M.F.A. program.
 In addition to the course curriculum, students investigated “Freedom to Form,” the theme of the summer’s lecture series, with visiting scholars and artists who engaged the students in a wide range of topics.